tal-shani/PdfMerger/README.md

 # PDF Merger
 Welcome to PDF Merger home page!
-(Test)

 This program merges several pdfs into one and creates handy outline (tree of bookmarks).
 For example: doc1.pdf with outline: